2023 NASA JPL interns

 With the skills she will gain during the internship, Celine wishes to contribute to the growth and development of the New Zealand space economy by pursuing further aerospace research and applying it in industry.

 Daniel is completing a PhD in Physics at Victoria University of Wellington.
-He is the recipient of the privately funded Alexander J. Willoughby Fellowship.

 After studying statistics, Daniel pursued his passion for space by working with a space plasma physicist to study signal processing of the solar wind.